Taiyuan Botanical Garden - The Tea House

-In addition to the three domes, we worked closely with Delugan Meissl Associated Architects to Design-Build an impressive 2-way multi-layer lattice structure for the roof of the Taiyuan Botanical Restaurant.
+In addition to the three domes, we worked closely with Delugan Meissl Associated Architects to Design-Build an impressive 2-way multi-layer lattice structure for the roof of The Tea House.

 The whole roof is supported by a scattering of thin steel columns giving the impression of near-flotation.

 Here's how DMAA describes the inspiration behind this unique design:

 The restaurant is designed in resemblance to the Chinese traditional temples, evoking the wooden structures as its design premise.
 After a few studies trying to potentiate the structure into a contemporary and reasonable basis, a shifted grid made from stacked timber beams was established as the main conductor of a very attractive and atmospheric space.
 Incorporated into the landscape, for one side, the restaurants geometry detaches itself from it, extending opening up to the lake.